 Other states have similar private listing programs, such as Top Agent Network, or TAN, which has 33 chapters across the country and allows agents to showcase listings only between other TAN members when they have sellers who don’t want their home listed on the MLS.

-However, with that advantage comes a pretty significant disadvantage: Buyers won’t really know if they’re overpaying for a house, possibly significantly, until it’s appraised.
-And if the house appraises lower than the sales price, then either the buyer or the seller is going to have to help make up the difference, or the seller will have to lower the price.
+However, with that advantage comes one big disadvantage: Buyers won’t really know if they’re overpaying for a house, possibly significantly, until it’s appraised.
+And if the house appraises lower than the sales price, then either the buyer is going to have to make up the difference, or the seller will have to lower the price.

 You’ll also want to keep in mind that when you make an offer on a house that hasn’t been listed on the MLS yet, there are a few things that might be different.

-For example, if purchase agreements in your area usually include an escalation clause, which automatically increases your offer up to a pre-set amount in case the seller receives multiple offers; you probably won’t need one because there aren’t any other buyers.
+For example, if purchase agreements in your area usually include an escalation clause, which automatically increases your offer up to a pre-set amount in case the seller receives multiple offers, you probably won’t need one in this case because there aren’t any other buyers.

 Connors says one of the biggest issues with off-MLS home transactions is that buyers and sellers do not always understand the importance of pairing with a quality agent.